mietek/halcyon-website/pages/shootout/index.md

 The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
 GHC and Cabal are restored from local cache.

 The times given are _mean [low, high]_, calculated across 10 test runs.
-Each test run consists of building all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 LTS (`x86_64`).
+Each test run consists of building all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 (`x86_64`).

 ### Commentary